oodlefinance/front-end-technical-test/README.md

 You can display the data in any way that makes sense to you: a list, a table, even a graph if that's your style!
 (Note to grad/junior devs: a graph is likely much more difficult and time-consuming than a list or a table.)

-### What do we care about?
+### What are we looking for?
+- Good React knowledge
+- CSS Competency
-- your knowledge of React and CSS
+- Fetching and Handling Data Asynchronously
-- your ability to follow the brief
-- your ability to fetch and handle data

 ### More specifics
 - you may use any 3rd-party libraries you wish but you must write at least some custom styles to demonstrate your knowledge of CSS
 - don't worry about supporting IE11
-- if you make a list or table, it doesn't need to be sortable or filterable (but feel free to make it so if you like)
 - you don't have to deploy your result but can if you wish.
 Either way we'll pull down the code and run it locally.

 ### Want more of a challenge or to go the extra mile?